2017 NBA Re-Draft: How Would Loaded Class Shake Out One Year Later?

 15. Sacramento Kings (via Portland): Harry Giles, PF (Justin Jackson, SF)

 The Kings took Giles at No. 20, but given how well he played in the 2018 summer league and the fact he’s now healthy after taking all of 2017-18 off, he is primed for a huge rookie campaign.
 The former top high school recruit has all the tools needed to be a very good all-around player.
 He was, and really still is, the No. 1 wild card in this class.
-He might be a top five player from this class if we re-draft it five years from now.
+He might be a top-five player from this class if we re-draft it five years from now.

 16. Minnesota Timberwolves (via Chicago): Bam Adebayo, C (Justin Patton, C)